devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 My ego proceeded to implode over the following months as I struggled to make ends meet.

 A former coworker reached out to me at about this time.
-He gave me a book called, “Maximized Manhood”.
-This book exposed me to some traditional Christian ideas about manhood.
-At the time, the book resonated with explaining why my life was in disarray.
+He gave me a book called, “Maximized Manhood.”
+This book exposed me to traditional Christian ideas about manhood.
+At the time, the book resonated with me in explaining why my life was in disarray.

 He invited me to his church, the first time I had ever gone to a church in my young adult life.
 And that first Sunday, it felt as though the pastor of this church was speaking to me with his sermon.

 It was a talk about manhood and it resonated.

-As a boy without a father growing up, I had no real idea how to be a man in my adult life.
+In my early 20's I felt that I didn't know how to be a man.
+Or how a man should act.

 Here was that answer, Christianity would teach me how to be a man and fix the brokenness in my life.